atlj/Pixie.nvim/README.md

 ![image](https://user-images.githubusercontent.com/23079646/216171201-4f3261c7-f97d-4046-a011-b9b85a078726.png)

-Create screenshots of your code directly from NeoVim
+This NeoVim plugin generates ✨fancy✨ images from your code

 ## Installation